samhattangady/mulki/content/chapter6.md

 ---

-We are sitting out on the deck.
-The sun is about to set, and the whole sky and river is lit up in the brilliant hues that only sunsets can inspire.
+We were sitting out on the deck.
+The sun was about to set, and the whole sky and river was lit up in the brilliant hues that only sunsets can inspire.
-It is not a moment for talking.
-It is a moment for basking in the glory of the universe.
-Once the sun has set, and the chill of the evening begins to set in, he turns to me, and says, "So tell me about you Sam."
+It was not a moment for talking.
+It was a moment for basking in the glory of the universe.
+Once the sun had set, and the chill of the evening began to set in, he turned to me, and said, "So tell me about you Sam."

-This time, there is no extended conversation.
+This time, there was no extended conversation.
 No subjective time relativity of any sort.
-It's just a single question, asked with such sincerity, and with a gentleness that is almost forceful, all barriers fall aside, and there is only openness.
-And it is tangible.
-And everything just flows out.
+It's just a single question, asked with such sincerity, and with a gentleness that is almost forceful, all barriers fall aside, and there was only openness.
+And it was tangible.
+And everything just flowed out.

-He is a little older than I am.
+He was a little older than I am.
 While the others seemed to be at similar distances along the paths I was travelling, he felt like he was way ahead in all aspects.
 That he had already had all of these thoughts that I was currently having, and had managed to resolve all the crossroads and paradoxes that I was facing.
 A well of wisdom at which I had somehow found myself, and I was going to quench myself to the fullest.

 He shared a lot of wisdom.
-Most of that is only for me.
-But there was one thing he said though, that really put everything into place.
+But there was one thing he said, that really put everything into place.
 All the things that I had been struggling with, now suddenly had a framework through which they could be understood and reckoned with.